Data-driven methods to discover stable linear models of the helicity injectors on HIT-SIU: Analytic Model

 With the derivation of a model that accurately captures the dynamics of interest in our system, the next step in the control scheme is to implement a Kalman filter.
-The Kalman filter is able to accurately reconstruct the true state of the system at a given time from noisy, limited measurements.
-Fig.~\ref{fig:kalman_filter_on_cap_data} demonstrates the performance of the Kalman filter when reconstructing the voltage across the capacitor in the first flux circuit.
+The Kalman filter uses a linear state space model of the injector circuit dynamics to estimate the state of the system from limited, and noisy measurements.
+We first demonstrate the performance of the Kalman filter when the underlying model is the analytic model for the injector circuits in vacuum, that was discussed previously in this section.
+Figure~\ref{fig:kalman_filter_on_cap_data} demonstrates the performance of the Kalman filter when reconstructing the voltage across the capacitor in the first flux circuit.
 While the filter only has access to four noisy measurements of the flux coil currents, it is still able to accurately predict the value of the capacitor voltage throughout the shot.

 Finally, we contend with the controller: LQR minimizes a cost function $J$, that weighs the cost of control, with the value of producing an accurate reconstruction of the desired trajectory.
 These two costs are weighted by hyperparameters that can be tuned to prioritize accuracy of a specific state, and in this case was picked to be the current through the flux or voltage coil, as this trajectory is most closely linked to plasma performance.
-In this paradigm, a Kalman filter is used to predict from limited noisy measurements the value of each state of the system at a given time.
+In this paradigm, a Kalman filter is used to predict from limited noisy measurements, the value of each state of the system at a given time.
 The LQR controller then makes a control decision to push the system to the desired state.
-The full control loop for this scenario is shown in Fig.~\ref{fig:simulink model}.
+The full control loop for controlling and estimating the injector circuits in vacuum is shown in Fig.~\ref{fig:simulink model}.